CataIana/twitchtools/README.md

 * Clone the repo `git clone https://github.com/CataIana/twitchtools.git`
 * Rename `config/exampleauth.json` to `config/auth.json` and fill in the required fields.
 You will need a twitch application, and a discord bot token
-* Install the required dependencies `sudo pipe install --upgrade -r requirements.txt` The requirements file downloads the beta version of discord.py, but should also work just fine with the most recent full release
+* Install the required dependencies `sudo pip3 install --upgrade -r requirements.txt` The requirements file downloads the beta version of discord.py, but should also work just fine with discord.py 1.7.3
 * The webserver runs on port `18271`, so ensure your reverse proxy forwards your callback to that port.
 You can change this if necessary in `webserver.py`
 * Finally, run the bot with `python3 main.py` and you should be good to go